anna099/hegel/observing-self/2-psychology.md

 process, if it is to find the laws that govern it.
-Hegel actually suggests that, in taking this step forward (i.e. towards the acknowledgment of self-consciousness as *active*), the observer is 'guided by the very nature of the matter which is at issue', though she does not yet comprehend 'the way this all hangs together.'[^6] Though it's not entirely clear, this might be a hint that the observer is getting closer to realising *its own role* in that which it is observing.
+Hegel actually suggests that, in taking this step forward (i.e. towards the acknowledgment of self-consciousness as *active*), the observer is 'guided by the very nature of the matter which is at issue', though they do not yet comprehend 'the way this all hangs together.'[^6] Though it's not entirely clear, this might be a hint that the observer is getting closer to realising *its own role* in that which it is observing.
 Either way, the observation of self-consciousness as *active*